-Norway indicated that it may use voluntary cooperation under Article 6 of the Paris Agreement for part of its NDC target if the EU did not also update its target to the same level (Government of Norway, 2020b).
-In December 2020, the EU submitted its updated NDC of at least 55% below 1990 levels.
+Norway indicated that it may use voluntary cooperation under Article 6 of the Paris Agreement for part of its NDC target if the EU did not also update its target to the same level (Government of Norway, 2020c).
+In December 2020, the EU submitted its updated NDC to at least a 55% reduction in emissions below 1990 levels.
 As the EU NDC matches Norway’s upper end of its target, we interpret this target as being a domestic one, with no portion to be achieved through international support.

-The CAT rates Norway's target as "Almost sufficient" when rated against modelled domestic pathways ("domestic target"), and "Insufficient" when rated against the fair share contribution ("fair share target").
-As Norway does not have an international target, we rate its domestic target against the two rating frameworks.
+The CAT rates Norway's target as "1.5°C Compatible" when rated against modelled domestic pathways ("domestic target"), and "Insufficient" when rated against the fair share contribution ("fair share target").
+As Norway does not have an international target that includes non-domestic emissions reductions, as is the case with Switzerland, for example, we rate its domestic target against the two rating frameworks.

 We rate Norway’s target as “Insufficient” when compared with its fair-share emissions allocation.
-The “Insufficient” rating indicates that Norway’s fair share target in 2030 needs substantial improvements to be consistent with the Paris Agreement’s 1.5°C temperature limit.
-Some of these improvements should be made to the domestic emissions target itself, others could come in the form of additional support for emissions reductions achieved in developing countries in the form of finance.
+The “Insufficient” rating indicates that Norway’s fair share target in 2030 needs substantial improvements to be consistent with the 1.5°C temperature limit.
+Such improvements could come in the form of additional support for emissions reductions achieved in developing countries in the form of finance.
 If all countries were to follow Norway’s approach, warming would reach up to 3°C.

-The Norway’s international climate finance is rated “Insufficient” (see below) and is not enough to improve its fair share rating.
+Norway’s international climate finance contributions are rated “Insufficient” (see below) and is not enough to improve its fair share rating.

 Norway’s international public finance contributions are rated “Insufficient”.
-The country is the only one to meet our benchmark for current contributions based on the 100 billion commitment and is committed to increase its finance in the period post-2020.
-However, its latest contributions are, on average, lower than they were in the lead up to the Paris Agreement.
-If Norway were to deliver the proposed increase, it would be rated ‘Almost sufficient’.
+The country is the only one to meet our benchmark for current contributions based on the USD 100 billion commitment and is committed to doubling its climate finance from NOK 7bn (USD 770m) in 2020 to NOK 14bn (USD 1.54bn) by 2026 at the latest (Government of Norway, 2021b).
+Despite this pledged increase, current contributions are yet to reach levels sufficient to be considered 1.5°C compatible.

 Norway’s international contributions are the highest among CAT countries considering its mitigation obligation.
 Norway also ranks first in finance provided per capita and per GDP.
 Some of the country’s main initiatives are the Norwegian International Climate and Forest Initiative (NICFI) and contributions to multilateral institutions and funds, such as the World Bank and the Global Environment Facility (GEF).
 A high share of Norway’s contributions has climate as a main objective and is based on grants.

-Overall yearly contributions have slightly decreased since before Paris.
-The trend is more significant when grant-only projects are considered (OECD, 2018).
-Grant-based finance contributions started to decline after 2014 and have been roughly stable since 2016 (OECD, 2018).
-Norway intends to increase its contributions.
+Overall, yearly contributions slightly decreased from before Paris until 2019, but 2020 saw a sizeable increase year-on-year.
 The Norwegian International Climate and Forest Initiative, the country’s largest program, has been extended to 2030.
-Norway also announced an increase in contributions to the Green Climate Fund (GCF) and other multi-lateral channels (Government of Norway, 2019).
-The details of the next round of finance will be laid-out in a strategy to be finalised in 2021.
+Norway also announced an increase in contributions to the Green Climate Fund (GCF) and other multi-lateral channels (Government of Norway, 2019a).

-Norway has not committed to stop funding fossil fuels overseas.
+Norway has not committed to stop funding fossil fuels overseas and continues to allow new domestic oil and gas exploration.
 Norway’s parliament voted in 2019 to divest part of its sovereign-wealth fund investments on fossil fuels; however, investment in major oil companies remains.
 In 2021, it was announced that Norway will offer financial institution support in measuring and assessing climate risks in their investment portfolios (Schwartzkopff, 2021).

-Further information on how the CAT rates countries (against modelled pathways and fair share) can be found here.
+Further information on how the CAT rates countries can be found here.